sam4web/book-library-system/README.md

 python src/main.py
 ```

 2. Follow the on-screen instructions to interact with the Book Library System.
-You can add books, view books, search for books, borrow and return books, etc.
+You can add books, view books, search for books, etc.

 ### Notes: